 A subsidiary company is a business entity that is fully or partly owned by another entity.
-If an X company buys Y company, Y becomes the subsidiary company of X. The company that buys another company becomes a holding company.
+If an X company buys a Y company, Y becomes a subsidiary of X. The company that buys another company becomes a holding company.
 Hence, it holds significant ownership & control over the subsidiary company.

-The holding company is also called the parent company & the subsidiary company is also called the daughter company.
-It shows the relationship that the subsidiaries belong to the holding company.
+The holding company is also called the parent company, and the subsidiary company is also called the daughter company.
+It shows the relationship that the subsidiaries have with the holding company.

 Types of Subsidiary Company